Google APIs Client Library for C++ |

 To change default options for all requests (created by a transport),

-change the default request options on that HttpTransport
+change the default request options on that HttpTransport.

 The changes are not retroactive.
 They will only start applying to

-instances created from that point onward.
+new HttpRequest instances created from that point onward.

 using googleapis::client::HttpRequestOptions; const int64 kDefaultTimeoutMillis = 123456; HttpRequestOptions* default_options = transport->mutable_default_request_options(); default_options->set_timeout_ms(kDefaultTimeoutMillis);